 In India, engagement rings are usually worn on the left hand by the to-be bride and in right-hand by the to-be grooms.
 However, there’s no such tradition in the Hindu Culture.

-In the United States, both men and women wear engagement rings and wedding bands on the left ring finger.
+In the United States, most men and women wear engagement rings and wedding bands on the left ring finger.